ABOUT LUCY BURTON

 I consider myself a ‘daily painter’: ‘Daily Painting’ is a movement that began in America whereby you commit to painting small and often.
 The benefits are that with a small piece you are less emotionally invested, therefore more willing to take risks and try new things.
 If it doesn’t work out – you put it down to experience and try again the next day.
 Being small also makes them more affordable and easier to make space for on a wall at home.

-I teach regular one day workshops in ‘Floral Still Life’ and ‘Pet Portraits’ at various locations throughout the year.
-Suitable for beginners and practicing artists alike, the critique is individually focused with no ‘right’, ‘wrong’ or ‘expected’ outcome, but rather a goal of individual development and original expression.
-Please see the workshops page for more details.
+I offer a wide selection of painting workshops from ‘still life’ and ‘landscapes’ to ‘portraiture’, ‘abstraction’ and experimental techniques, using oils, acrylics and collage.
+They are suitable for beginners and practicing artists alike, the critique is individually focused with no ‘right’, ‘wrong’ or ‘expected’ outcome, but rather a goal of individual development and original expression.